 A team of researchers at the University of California has come up with a new theory to explain how heavy elements such as metals came to exist.
-The group explains their theory in a paper published in the journal Physical Review Letters-it involves the idea of primordial black holes (PBHs) infesting the centers of neutron stars and eating them from the inside out.
+The group explains their theory in a paper published

 Space scientists are confident that they have found explanations for the origins of light and medium elements, but are still puzzling over how the heavier elements came to exist.
 Current theories suggest they most likely emerged during what researchers call an r-process-as in rapid.
 As part of the process, large numbers of neutrons would come under high densities, resulting in capture by atomic nuclei-clearly, an extreme environment.
 The most likely candidate for creating such an environment is a supernova, but there seem to be too few of them to account for the amounts of heavy elements that exist.
 In this new effort, the researchers offer a new idea.
 They believe it is possible that PBHs occasionally collide with neutron stars, and when that happens, the PBH becomes stuck in the center of the star.
 Once there, it begins pulling in material from the star's center.